Powerlearnproject/se-day1-assignment-kimaiyomillie-1/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+#Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a branch of computer science and engineering that focuses on designing, developing, testing, and maintaining software applications.
+Reliable: software engineers can design and build software with high-quality standards, minimizing errors and ensuring consistent functionality, which is important for business operations and user trust
+Efficiency and scalability: software engineering enables the development of systems that can handle increasing data volumes and user demands, allowing businesses to scale their operations without interfering with the performance
+Security and data protection: With increasing threats to cyber security, software engineering practices have incorporated security measures to safeguard sensitive information and user privacy.
+Cost optimization: software engineering helps to manage project timelines and budgets effectively, preventing unnecessary rework and cost

-Identify and describe at least three key milestones in the evolution of software engineering.
+#Identify and describe at least three key milestones in the evolution of software engineering.

-List and briefly explain the phases of the Software Development Life Cycle.
+#List and briefly explain the phases of the Software Development Life Cycle.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.